ljr-cau/Y2H-in-frame-seq/README.md

 $ python capture_mapped.py output.sam output_mapped.sam
 $ python inframe.py output_mapped.sam output_inframe.sam
 ```

+The inframe.py script can distinguish in-frame reads from non-inframe reads by using the position information in SAM file.

 ### Step 4 : Translate the in-frame reads into polypeptides
 ```